CY83R-3X71NC710N/Hacking-Distributions-Trust-Analysis/README.md

 # Overall Recommendation:

 - My opinion on ParrotOS (I don't like the theme + not as mainstream and industry standard as Kali Linux which matters when getting upper-management let you use the tools)
-- Parallels Desktop Windows Base + AtlasOS Install + CommandoVM combined with Kali Linux Win-KeX Seamless Mode For Homelabs (Good Balance Windows Tools + Kali Linux Tools) (There are no tools native to macOS for hacking usually, so with this setup you will have almost-all hacking tools in a stable seamless environment)
+- Parallels Desktop Windows Base + Coherence Mode + AtlasOS Install + CommandoVM combined with Kali Linux Win-KeX Seamless Mode For Homelabs (Good Balance Windows Tools + Kali Linux Tools) (There are no tools native to macOS for hacking usually, so with this setup you will have almost-all hacking tools in a stable seamless environment)
 - Kali Linux for critical production environments.
 With Kali it is not just the toolset, it is the stable environment that comes with it, often in enterprise environments I find that Windows OS is used as a base, and I dislike windows, so being able to virtualize inside the windows environment and turn it into a GNU/Linux interface makes everything much better.